-Projects in Group 3 are projects that are recommended to mitigate flooding problems in the valley, but have a high cost relative to the potential benefits.
+Projects in Group 3 are projects that are recommended to mitigate flooding problems in the valley, but that have a high cost relative to the potential benefits, or lower likelihood of implementation.
 The Kili Drive Channel would probably have highest priority within Group 3 because the channel would capture a significant amount of the runoff from behind Mākaha Valley Towers complex.
-The runoff also goes through the Mākaha Valley Plantation complex-which could potentially affect a lot of people and property.
-The Noholio drain line is included in Group 3 because it requires the lower half of the Eku Stream Channel to be built first.
-Without improvements done to the Eku Stream channel, runoff from Noholio Road conveyed to Eku Stream would be a detriment to properties near Eku Stream.
+The runoff also goes through the Mākaha Valley Plantation complex-which could potentially affect many people and extensive property.
+The Noholio Road Drain Line is included in Group 3 because it requires the lower half of the Eku Stream Channel to be built first.
+Without improvements done to the Eku Stream channel, runoff from Noholio Road conveyed to Eku Stream could be a detriment to properties near Eku Stream.